 Kelvin Grove Wind Orchestra

-We are BACK!!!!
-A little worse for wear due to the COVID crisis, but.... so very happy to be able to present to you our first live concert for 2020, streamed live to you from The Old Museum...
+We did it!!!!
+A little worse for wear due to the COVID crisis, but.... so very happy to be able to present to you our first and only live concert for 2020, streamed live from The Old Museum in December 2020...

 We are a community-based orchestra of more than 70 musicians.
 Our ages, professions, and cultural backgrounds vary, but what unites us is a joy of rehearsing and performing a wide range of music for the people of Brisbane and our city’s many visitors.
 Each of our concerts presents a selection of works based around a theme.